huxaiphaer/shipmentapp/README.md

  #### Endpoints.

+To test remotely use this `https://shipmentappy.herokuapp.com` for local use `http://127.0.0.1:8000`, and th respective endpoints below.

 | HTTP Method   | End Point                      | Action                  |
 |---------------|--------------------------------|-------------------------|
 | POST          | /api/v1/users/create/          | Create a user           |